Donate

 Non-binary

-An umbrella term for people whose gender identity doesn’t sit comfortably with ‘man’ or ‘woman’.
+A term for people whose gender doesn’t sit comfortably with ‘man’ or ‘woman’.
 Non-binary identities are varied and can include people who identify with some aspects of binary identities, while others reject them entirely.

 O